jbrry/ud_folder/README.md

 - To create a folder for each treebank and convert the CoNLLU test file back to text run `create_test_text_file.sh`
 - Finally, to use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run `udpipe_test.sh`

-### Things which still need to be done:
+Things which still need to be done:

 - Ensure we are using the same params used by UDPipe for the 2018 shared task
 - Ensure we are using the same models used by UDPipe the 2018 shared task, e.g. for the following cases:

-i.
-Czech PUD ← Czech PDT
+1. Czech PUD ← Czech PDT
-ii.
-English PUD ← English EWT
+2. English PUD ← English EWT
-iii.
-Finnish PUD ← Finnish TDT iv.
-Japanese Modern ← Japanese GSD
+3. Finnish PUD ← Finnish TDT
+4. Japanese Modern ← Japanese GSD
-v.
-Swedish PUD ← Swedish Talbanken
+5. Swedish PUD ← Swedish Talbanken

 - Mixed model for all other no train data cases.

-Useful references and acknowledgements:
+### Useful references and acknowledgements:

 1. https://github.com/ufal/udpipe
 2. https://github.com/CoNLL-UD-2017/UFAL-UDPipe-1.2